david-hirst/MOTL/README.md

 This repository contains code used to recreate analyses described in the MOTL paper, as well as functions that can be downloaded to apply MOTL to a target dataset in order to perform matrix factorization with transfer learning.

-The repository is organised into three folders:
+The repository is organised into four folders:

+[MOTL_functions](https://github.com/david-hirst/MOTL/tree/main/MOTL_functions): This folder contains functions to apply MOTL (and others related to the TCGA data downloading/preprocessing).

 [SimulationStudy](https://github.com/david-hirst/MOTL/tree/main/SimulationStudy): This folder contains scripts for carrying out the simulation study.
-More details in the [00_SimStudy_ReadMe.md](https://github.com/david-hirst/MOTL/blob/main/SimulationStudy/00_SimStudy_ReadMe.md) file
+More details in the [00_SimStudy_ReadMe.md](https://github.com/david-hirst/MOTL/blob/main/SimulationStudy/00_SimStudy_ReadMe.md) file.

 [TCGAStudy](https://github.com/david-hirst/MOTL/tree/main/TCGAStudy): This folder contains scripts for carrying out the TCGA study, as well as functions that can be downloaded to apply MOTL to a target dataset of interest.
 More details in the [00_TCGAstudy_ReadMe.md](https://github.com/david-hirst/MOTL/blob/main/TCGAStudy/00_TCGAstudy_ReadMe.md) file.

 [GlioblastomaUseCase](https://github.com/david-hirst/MOTL/tree/main/GlioblastomaUseCase): This folder contains scripts for the use case illustration of MOTL with glioblastoma data.
-MOre details in the [00_GlioblastomaUseCase_ReadMe.md](https://github.com/david-hirst/MOTL/blob/main/GlioblastomaUseCase/00_GlioblastomaUseCase_ReadMe.md) file.
+More details in the [00_GlioblastomaUseCase_ReadMe.md](https://github.com/david-hirst/MOTL/blob/main/GlioblastomaUseCase/00_GlioblastomaUseCase_ReadMe.md) file.

 ## How to use MOTL on your own data